datafilter/xyz/blog/25/commit-messages.md

 **Pros:**

 - Easier code reviews.
-You get a birds-eye-view just from the commit messages page alone, and know where to focus on the most relevant changes.
+You get a bird’s-eye view just from the commit messages page, and know where to focus on the most relevant changes.
 - Messages are likely to also describe _why_ things have changed.
 - Distinguishes functional changes from internal improvements.
 - Helps with automated changelog generation.